MegaMek/megamek/branches/experimental/megamek/docs/readme.txt

 ADVANCED MAP SETTINGS
 ---------------------
-Tip: use the basic settings, press OK, then go into map settings again, select advanced, and the boxes are filled in with the values from the basic settings
+Tip: Use the basic settings, then select advanced, and the boxes will be filled in with the values from the basic settings.

 Board Size - set the size of the map sheet generated.
 When using generated maps, it is better to generate one large play area than to try and combine